thearchitector/dotfiles-arch/README.md

 ### Setting up LVM

 Now that the physical partition set, we can go ahead and continue to setup our different LVM abstraction layers.
-In this tutorial, the physical partition that was made is named `/dev/nvme0n1p5`, but will be different on your machine. **Make sure to change update your commands to respect that fact.**
+In this tutorial, the physical partition that was made is named `/dev/nvme0n1p5`, but will be different on your machine. **Make sure to change these commands to respect that fact.**

 #### Physical Volume